 The no-income home equity loan is getting popular in Canada thanks to its relief in times of financial adversity.
 A financial crisis can hit anybody at any time, and the recent COVID-19 pandemic has seconded this.

 Despite having spent their life savings and emergency funds, homeowners still have the option to secure a loan on their home equity.
-The good news is that borrowers can easily avail a home equity loan even without having a source of income.
+The good news is that borrowers can easily avail of a home equity loan even without having a source of income.
 Check out this article to know more!

 The question is–is it that easy to secure a home equity loan without an income?
-The answer lies in succeeding paragraphs!
+The answer lies in the succeeding paragraphs!

 What is Home Equity?